 Requirements, the City has a street sweeping program and parking ban.

 The City Public Works Department begins street sweeping around April 1st of every year, weather permitting.
 The City currently has two high-efficiency vacuum sweepers that sweep almost the entire City in one week.
 However, this varies in spring and fall when there is a larger amount of material (sand and leaves) in the street.

 The City removes over 3,000 cubic yards of street sweepings from our streets each year.
 Help us reduce this amount and help keep our waterways clean by keeping all yard waste and other debris out of the street.

 In April 2009, the Common Council adopted parking restrictions for street sweeping (10.1015) in an effort to comply with the City's Municipal Storm Water Discharge Permit.
-The parking restrictions are in effect for 2014 - MAY 5th to September 30th between the hours of 3:00 a.m. and 6:00 a.m. in the designated districts.
+The parking restrictions are in effect each year from April 1 through September 30 between the hours of 3:00 a.m. and 6:00 a.m. in the designated districts.